Which headlamp to buy is a BIG QUESTION, and yet we can help you in 5-minutes.

 - BEST – I go with the Petzl Ultra Rush for everything important – where safety is a real consideration.
 The light is super strong and bright, and gives 7 hours of bright light, more than 30 hours of dimmer light.

 - BUDGET and BEST – Petzl Ultra Rush You won’t ski into a tree you don’t see with this headlamp – it has a fantastic quality of light.
 Don’t go cheap during this activity!
+This one is new in 2018 – Petzl Duo S – and it’s better than the Ultra Rush.

 - BUDGET – H25 Wave